-I’ve literally spends days and hours analysing the kettlebell grip and how it can produce forearm pressure, bruising, tenderness and pain.
-But most importantly how to prevent these issues, I’ve done this for the book I’ve written together with Joe Daniels.
-I decided that this information should be free and become part of the Kettlebell Fundamentals due to this being one of the major causes for people to give up on kettlebell training before they’ve even started.
+I’ve literally spent days analyzing the kettlebell grip and how it can produce forearm pressure, bruising, tenderness, and pain.
+But most importantly how to prevent these issues!
+I’ve done this for the book I’ve written together with Joe Daniels.
+I decided that part of this information should be free and contributed to Kettlebell Fundamentals, especially since this is one of the major causes for people to give up on kettlebell training before they’ve even started.

 There is some conditioning that needs to happen with the forearm when someone just started kettlebell training, but there is also a lot of technique that will help prevent forearm pressure caused by the bell.
 Here are some common causes: